 ECSS-E-ST-20-07_0080165

-Except for bonding used only for charging control, the bonding resistances shall be measured using a 4-wires method, under a pulsed DC current of 1 A.
+Except for bonding used only for charging control, the bonding resistances shall be measured with a milli-ohmmeter or micro-ohmmeter, using a 4-wires method, with a DC test current of 1 A maximum.

 ECSS-E-ST-20-07_0080166

-Except for bonding used only for charging control, the probes shall be reversed and re-measured to detect possible non linearities across the bonded junction.
+Except for bonding used only for charging control, the probes shall be reversed and re-measured to detect possible non-linearity across the bonded junction.

 See clause 5.3.5b.